 It is essential to recognize, however, that the PLA views computer network operations as part of information operations, or information combat.
 Information operations are specific operational activities that are associated with striving to establish information dominance.
 They are conducted in both peacetime and wartime with the peacetime focus on collecting information, improving its flow and application, influencing opposing decision-making, and effecting information deterrence.

 Information operations involve four mission areas:

 - Command and Control Missions.
 An essential part of information operations is the ability of commanders to control joint operations by disparate forces.
-Thus, command, control, communications, computers, intelligence, surveillance, and reconnaissance structures constitute a key part of information operations, providing the means for collecting, transmitting, and managing information.
+Command, control, communications, computers, intelligence, surveillance, and reconnaissance structures therefore constitute a key part of information operations by providing the means for collecting, transmitting, and managing information.

 - Offensive Information Missions.
 These are intended to disrupt the enemy’s battlefield command and control systems and communications networks, as well as to strike the enemy’s psychological defenses.

 - Defensive Information Missions.
 Such missions are aimed at ensuring the survival and continued operation of information systems.
 They include deterring an opponent from attacking one’s own information systems, concealing information, and combating attacks when they do occur.

 - Information Support and Information-Safeguarding Missions.
 The ability to provide the myriad types of information necessary to support extensive joint operations and to do so on a continuous basis is essential to their success.46